NitinDevSpace/school_management/README.md

    ```bash
    npm install
    ```
+   Note: This project uses `mysql2` package and does not require `multer`.
 3. Create a `.env.local` file in the root directory and add your database credentials:
    ```
    DB_HOST=your_db_host